yyle88/erero/README.md

 }
 ```

+---

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+`erero` is open-source and released under the MIT License.
+See the [LICENSE](LICENSE) file for more information.

 ---